elementT1000/t4_project_summary/README.md

 ### 3.3.1.
 Angles
 The Physical Therapists that we spoke to often complained that they lacked objective and quantitative tools to conduct gait analysis.
 In practice, the Standard of Care is often just the direct observation of a patient walking or running.
 The PT uses their intuition and experience to form a hypothesis of what the cause of altered movement patterns is.
 Then, they go through several iterative cycles to address the problem.
 More advanced clinics have begun using other tools.
 Some use video based analysis, and use software to draw on the screen to make measurements of the angles of a patient's joints.
 But, this requires manual, frame-by-frame review.
 Often taking 4-7 days to complete.

 To address these challenges, the T4 team sought to automate this process.
-Since the gold standard clinics already relied on a number of angles for diagnosis of gait deficincies we started with these. **Specifically, they requested a graph of the average angle of a specific joint over the percent of the gait cycle.** In one case, a PT provided the following image as inspiration, see Figure 6.
-It is taken from in unknown source in the physical therapy literature.
+Since the gold standard clinics already relied on a number of angles for diagnosis of gait deficiencies we started with these. **Specifically, they requested a graph of the average angle of a specific joint over the percent of the gait cycle.** In one case, a PT provided the following image as inspiration, see Figure 6.
+It is taken from an unknown source in the physical therapy literature.

 #### Figure 6: Example of Desired Output
 ![alt text](readme_assets/AngleGraphExample.png)